Peatral/peatral.github.io/_scenes/socialist_thread.md

 ---
 layout: scene
 title: Socialist Thread
+description: A funny thread about State Socialism and Germany.
 ---

-.Kommentar Thread unter GERMAN HEALTHCARE EXPLAINED AND WHY THE US HATES IT! (https://www.youtube.com/watch?v=vKx55oj6dQw)
+.A Comment Thread under GERMAN HEALTHCARE EXPLAINED AND WHY THE US HATES IT! (https://www.youtube.com/watch?v=vKx55oj6dQw)

 GUENTHER WITH H
 In germany there is no socialism,it is a social system that makes a huge difference